emilybache/Tennis-Refactoring-Kata/javascript-jest/README.md

-# Tennis in JavaScript
+# Tennis in JavaScript with Jest

 For main description, see [top level README](../README.md).

-Tests are available to be run both with node.js and in the browser.
-For node, simply call
-  node TennisTest.js
-(Only failures will be shown on the console)

-For the browser, open TennisTest.html and refresh after change.
+To run the tests:

+  npm test

 ## Code Reading Practice
 Here is a list of github urls of all the TennisGame Javascript modules: